 Say an employee gets a link from what looks like a vendor, but they are unsure if the link is safe.
-In this case, the employee could open and download the link in the virtual machine and test the link's legitimacy — while keeping the system protected regardless of what type of package is waiting within the URL.
+In this case, the employee could open and download the link in the VM and test the link's legitimacy -- while keeping the system protected regardless of what type of package is waiting within the URL.

 What are the security risks of a virtual machine?